abdheshnayak/OffChat/README.md

 This app does not store your chat so you can use it without any fear.
 Your messages will be deleted instantly after its delivery.

+## LICENSE

+This project is licensed under the Apache License 2.0 - see the [LICENSE.md](LICENSE.md) file for details

 ## Authors

 * **Abdhesh Nayak** - [Github](https://github.com/abdheshnayak), [LinkedIn](https://www.linkedin.com/in/abdhesh-nayak/)